graemes/vagrant-lab/README.md

       "vagrant up" and get a coffee

-      Vagrant will now deploy 3 VM's on virtualbox and create the needed networks
+      Vagrant will now deploy 1 VM's on virtualbox and create the needed networks

 Additional Info:

 	hostnames:
-		one.cluster 	192.168.0.101
+	docker.lab 	192.168.0.101
-		two.cluster 	192.168.0.102
-		three.cluster 	192.168.0.103

 username: vagrant
 password: vagrant

-	if deployment fails with a timeout increase the value in [ambari-server] the JDK needs a long time to download once deployment is finished you can login to http://192.168.0.101:8080 and start your ambari setup

-	amabari login admin:admin
-	in ambari don't use ssh key, use manual deployment, as the ambari agent is already deployed by puppet